 - “I was able to complete the competency sets within the 3-month time limit.”

 - “The assessments accurately evaluated my knowledge and

 As a result of our research, we will begin to intervene with students who answer in the neutral to negative range on the above two items.

 Analysis on responses to survey open-ended questions continues.
 When complete, we expect to share additional findings in this section of the website.

 UW Flex senior leaders recognize the critical importance of directly comparing student outcomes for different kinds of students in different modalities.

 UW Flex early response: A three-way partnership supported a pilot study comparing student outcomes.
 The partners included Lumina Foundation, UW-Milwaukee Flexible Option faculty, and the National Research Center for Distance Education and Technological Advancements (DETA).
 Completed in 2017, this study compares select learning outcomes among students in the RN to BSN degree-completion programs in the traditional online and UW Flex formats.
-These findings have been submitted for publication in a peer-reviewed journal.

 UW Flex senior leaders look forward to directly comparing student outcomes for different kinds of students (varying by demographics, employment status and history, prior educational and work experiences, and goals) by different modalities (such as traditional classroom, traditional online, and direct assessment CBE) to improve, develop, and grow programs.